-Partnering with consumers is about healthcare organisations, healthcare providers and policy-makers actively working with consumers to ensure that health information, systems and services meet their needs.
+Partnering with consumers is about healthcare organisations, healthcare providers and policy-makers actively working with people who use the healthcare system to ensure that health information and services meet people’s needs.

-Standard 2 of the National Safety and Quality Health Service (NSQHS) Standards is focused on ensuring that healthcare organisations put systems and processes in place to engage with consumers in partnerships in the governance of the organisation.
-It is about making sure that healthcare organisations use consumers’ experiences and expertise to ensure the health care they deliver safe and high-quality.
+Standard 2 of the National Safety and Quality Health Service (NSQHS) Standards is focused on fostering partnerships with consumers in the governance of the organisation.

 Health literacy plays an important role in enabling effective partnerships with consumers.
 In order for partnerships to work everyone needs to be able to give and receive, interpret and act on information about health and health care.